-But what you might not have realised is that there’s an app that is installed on the Apple Watch, too.
+But what you might not have realised is that there’s an experience designed for the Apple Watch, too.
 This lets you remotely control your camera, toggling between video and photo modes, as well as remotely triggering your camera.
 You can also add HiLight tags that make editing down the road much simpler.
 You can even get a live preview of the camera’s sensor from your wrist.

 Not every Apple Watch app in this list can say its saved someone’s life, but that’s precisely what the HeartWatch app managed to achieve.

 This app that crunches all of the data from the Apple Watch’s heart rate monitor, managed to spot the early signs of a pulmonary embolism in a user, alerting him to the need to seek medical help.